Bath Clinic

 Comprehensive assessment and treatment for urological symptoms

-At Bath Clinic, we are privileged to have four highly experienced urologists working on-site who provide comprehensive investigation, diagnosis and treatment for people aged 18+.
+At Bath Clinic, we are privileged to have three highly experienced urologists working on-site who provide comprehensive investigation, diagnosis and treatment for people aged 18+.
 They would be delighted to help you access the most appropriate treatment for your needs, quickly.

 *In men, the urinary tract also includes the: